Kolyunya/yii2-map-input-widget/README.md

 #Yii2 map input widget

 ##Description
 A [Yii2 input widget](http://www.yiiframework.com/doc-2.0/yii-widgets-inputwidget.html) which provides a user-friendly interface for selecting geographical coordinates via [Google maps](https://www.google.com/maps/preview).
 Allows users to select geographical coordinates by clicking on an interative Google map embedded into you web-page.
+Also allows users to type in a place name to search for it via Google Places API.

 The widget is [composer](https://getcomposer.org/)-enabled.
 You can aquire the latest available version from the [packagist repository](https://packagist.org/packages/kolyunya/yii2-map-input-widget).